knetikmedia/knetikcloud-csharp-net20-client/docs/BRERuleEngineCategoriesApi.md

 <a name="updatebrecategory"></a>
 # **UpdateBRECategory**
-> ModelBreCategoryResource UpdateBRECategory (string name, ModelBreCategoryResource category)
+> BreCategoryResource UpdateBRECategory (string name, BreCategoryResource category)

 Update a category